2018 Winter Olympics: Bidding and election

 Pyeongchang was elected as the host city at the 123rd IOC Session in Durban, South Africa, on 6 July 2011, earning the necessary majority of at least 48 votes in just one round of voting.
-Winning 63 of the 95 votes cast in the first secret ballot, Pyeongchang received more votes than its competitors combined, overwhelmingly beating Munich in Germany, which received 25 votes, and Annecy in France, which received seven.
+Winning 63 of the 95 votes cast in the first secret ballot, Pyeongchang received more votes than its competitors combined, overwhelmingly beating Munich in Germany (also hosted the 1972 Summer Olympics), which received 25 votes, and Annecy in France, which received seven.

 This was South Korea's third consecutive bid for the Winter Olympics, having been defeated by Vancouver and Sochi respectively in the final rounds of voting for the 2010 and 2014 Games.
 Earlier, PyeongChang lost to Vancouver with a difference of 3 votes in bidding the 2010 Olympics, and lost to Sochi with a difference of 4 votes in bidding the 2014 Olympics.
 Since then, South Korea made great progress in preparing to host the Winter Olympics and succeeded in hosting the 2018 Olympics after three challenges.

 After winning the election, Pyeongchang became the third Asian city to host the Winter Olympics.
-Also, South Korea became the second country in Asia to host both the Summer (1988 Seoul Olympics) and Winter Olympics.
+Also, South Korea became the second country in Asia to host both the Summer (1988 Summer Olympics) and Winter Olympics.

 Development and preparation

 On 5 August 2011, the International Olympic Committee (IOC) announced the formation of the Pyeongchang 2018 Coordination Commission.
 On 4 October 2011, it was announced that the Organizing Committee for the 2018 Winter Olympics would be headed by Kim Jin-sun.
 The Pyeongchang Organizing Committee for the 2018 Olympic & Paralympic Winter Games (POCOG) was launched at its inaugural assembly on 19 October 2011.
-The first tasks of the organizing committee were putting together a master plan for the Games as well as forming a design for the venues.
+The first tasks of the organising committee were putting together a master plan for the Games as well as forming a design for the venues.
 The IOC Coordination Commission for the 2018 Winter Olympics made their first visit to Pyeongchang in March 2012.
 By then, construction was already underway on the Olympic Village.
 In June 2012, construction began on a high-speed rail line that would connect Pyeongchang to Seoul.

-The International Paralympic Committee met for an orientation with the Pyeongchang 2018 organizing committee in July 2012.
+The International Paralympic Committee met for an orientation with the Pyeongchang 2018 organising committee in July 2012.
 Then-IOC President Jacques Rogge visited Pyeongchang for the first time in February 2013.

 The Pyeongchang Organizing Committee for the 2018 Olympic & Paralympic Winter Games created Pyeongchang WINNERS in 2014 by recruiting university students living in South Korea to spread awareness of the Olympic Games through social networking services and news articles.